JairoSolutions/LinkManager/README.md

 8. End

 ## Demonstration

 + If you want to follow a step-by-step demo please see [Demo page](https://github.com/JairoSolutions/LinkManager/blob/master/Demo.md).

 + This is assume that you have Sitecore Instance 9.1.0 (rev. 001564) and Habitat Demo Site(Habitat 1.7 Release) running on your local machine.

 ## Supports

 + For support please email the author or [create an issue](https://github.com/JairoSolutions/LinkManager/issues/new).

 + Tested on Sitecore Instance 9.1.0 (rev. 001564) with Habitat Demo Site(Habitat 1.7 Release.
 A Sitecore project implemented on the Sitecore Experience Platform using Helix Framework).

-THIS MODULE IS PROVIDED ON AN "AS IS" BASIS, WITHOUT SUPPORT, WARRANTIES OR CONDITIONS OF ANY KIND.
+THIS MODULE IS PROVIDED ON AN **AS IS** BASIS, WITHOUT SUPPORT, WARRANTIES OR CONDITIONS OF ANY KIND.